-The Prius name has been around since the very first Prius sedan back in 1999, but until now Toyota's flagship hybrid has been a single-model range.
+The Prius name has been around since the very first Prius sedan back in 1999, but for quite a while Toyota's flagship hybrid was a single-model range.

-The new body is more spacious than ever and should open the range to customers who might not have considered a Prius before - reducing fuel bills and pollution, while enjoying traditional Prius virtues like a smooth powertrain and great reliability.
+With a large, spacious body the Toyota Prius V opens up the familiar hybrid range to customers who might not have considered a Prius before--reducing fuel bills and pollution, while enjoying traditional Prius virtues like a smooth powertrain and great reliability.

 Driving the Prius V